- 3 plump hen pheasants, oven-ready

 This popular herb grows in Europe, especially the Mediterranean, and is a member of the mint…

-- 3 garlic clove, crushed and roughly chopped
+- 3 garlic cloves, crushed and roughly chopped

 - groundnut or vegetable oil